You can use the official

 helper method.

-Note that if you use the stock solidus_frontend
+Note that if you use the stock solidus_frontend or solidus_backend gems,

-column.
+your user should also have a password column.
 You can set up a password column

 however you see fit.

-If you use the stock solidus_frontend
+If you use the stock solidus_frontend or solidus_backend gems, you need to

-helper method.
+provide a spree_current_user helper method.
 Because you likely need to

 reference the current user throughout your application, we recommend adding it

-to your application_controller.rb
+to your application_controller.rb.

-If you use an authentication gem that defines a current_user
+If you use an authentication gem that defines a current_user (like Devise),

-you may want to just wrap current_user
+you may want to just wrap current_user in a spree_current_user method:

 class ApplicationController < ActionController::Base